syl20bnr/spacemacs-elpa-mirror/melpa/org-journal-readme.txt

-                  f m to search all entries of the current month f y to search all entries of the current year f f to search all entries of all time [ to go to previous entry
+                  f m to search all entries of the current month f y to search all entries of the current year f f to search all entries of all time f F to search all entries in the future [ to go to previous entry
                   ] to go to next entry
 When viewing a journal entry: C-c C-b to view previous entry